imCodePartnerAB/iVIS/docs/sdk/api_description.rst

 SDK simplify API invocation to easy steps:

     #.
 Get service for entity
     #.
-Invoke methods declared in that service
+Invoke methods declared in the service

-Examples how do that you will find at `Routines <http://docs.ivis.se/en/latest/sdk/routines.html>`_.
+Examples how to do that you will find at `Routines <http://docs.ivis.se/en/latest/sdk/routines.html>`_.